Reel Life October 2020

 Angler diary scheme

-Taranaki Fish & Game is continuing to run an angler diary scheme to collect information on river and lake fisheries in the region.
+Taranaki Fish & Game is again running an angler diary scheme to collect information on river and lake fisheries in the region.

 - September 2020